mdbootstrap/mdb-ui-kit/CONTRIBUTING.md

 ## License

-Remember to read the license before contributing to this project.
+Please be sure to read the [license](LICENSE.md) before contributing to this project.
+This software is share source, this means that the author keep every rights on every edit on this source.